SSOT v3.7 · Construction Documentation

 From architect drawings to acoustic truth

-Every number in this study traces back to the architect's DXF file — extracted by script, cross-verified against eight PDF sheets, and locked into a single source of truth that generates every page on this site.
+Every number in this study traces back to the architect's DXF drawings — cross-verified against eight PDF sheets and locked into a single source of truth that drives every page on this site.

-dimensions.json feeds JavaScript modules.
-Room areas, volumes, wall types, door positions — one truth, zero duplication.
+All room data — areas, volumes, wall types, door positions — locked into one canonical dataset.
+One truth, zero duplication.

-Sabine RT60, Schroeder frequency, room modes, NC curves. pyroomacoustics ISM verification.
+Sabine RT60, Schroeder frequency, room modes, NC curves — all calculated and cross-verified with acoustic simulation.
 All four rooms pass.

-83 pages generated from SSOT.
-Wall elevations, door details, treatment layouts, BOMs — all traceable to source.
+88 pages of build-ready documentation derived from verified source data.
+Wall elevations, door details, treatment layouts, BOMs — all traceable.

 03 — The Rooms